Morhad Amdouni: Running career

+Controversy

 He made his debut appearance at the Olympics representing France at the 2020 Summer Olympics and competed in the men's marathon event, where he finished 17th.
 At the 28 km mark of the race, Amdouni was filmed knocking over a table's worth of water bottles before grasping the last bottle, denying bottles to competitors behind him, leading to criticisms of bad sportsmanship from observers.
 He later claimed that the bottles were wet and slippery, making them difficult to grasp.